Rock-son/CV/README.md

-#Resume Template
+# Resume Template

-. feel free to use this template, it's located on public branch
+Feel free to use this template, it's located on public branch